 The information on this page mostly reflects the situation before the global COVID-19 pandemic.
 It will be updated accordingly as travel to Malawi re-opens and the new situation going forward becomes clear.

-As of 1 June 2022, visitors from around the world can enter Malawi EITHER if they are fully vaccinated against COVID-19 OR if they produce a negative PCR test obtained within 72 hrs of arrival.
+As of 1 June 2022, visitors from around the world (12 years or older) can enter Malawi EITHER if they are fully vaccinated against COVID-19 OR if they produce a negative PCR test obtained within 72 hrs of arrival.
 See below for further details:

-- As from 1 May 2022, the previous requirement for all travellers departing Malawi to have a negative PCR test has been removed.
+- As from 1 May 2022, the previous requirement for all travellers departing Malawi to have a negative PCR test was removed.
 Requirements on PCR tests and vaccination status for departure will be determined by the destination country.
 Click here for the announcement.

-- As from 1 June 2022, all travellers that are fully vaccinated will no longer be required to produce negative PCR tests.
-All travellers that are not fully vaccinated or don’t have a valid electronically verifiable COVID-19 full vaccination certificate will be required to produce a negative PCR based COVID-19 certificate that is not older than 72 hours at the time of arrival in the country.
-Click here for the official announcement.
+- As from 1 June 2022, travellers can enter Malawi with EITHER a vaccination certificate OR a negative PCR test: All travellers that are fully vaccinated are no longer required to produce negative PCR tests.
+All travellers that are not fully vaccinated or don’t have a valid electronically verifiable COVID-19 full vaccination certificate are required to produce a negative PCR based COVID-19 certificate that is not older than 72 hours at the time of arrival in the country.
+These regulations apply to those aged 12 and over.
+Under 12s can enter Malawi unconditionally (accompanying vaccinated parents/guardians) Click here for the official announcement.